javarb/notes/sessions/2019/april/Session_29.md

 Revision were made in order to PR (Pull Request) changes were approved.

 The application.properties file was renamed to application.yml in order to use that format.
-So database configuration was written in the YAML sintax:
+So database configuration was written in the YAML syntax:

 ```yaml
 spring: